testdouble/mocktail/docs/example_test.md

 end
 ```

-Now we have a new error, because the `StoredFruit` value hasn't been created
+But it errors!
+The `StoredFruit` value hasn't been created yet.
+Let's clear the
-yet.
-Let's clear the `uninitialized constant PrepsFruitsTest::StoredFruit`
+`uninitialized constant PrepsFruitsTest::StoredFruit` message by implementing it
-message by implementing it as a `Struct`:
+as a `Struct`:

 ```ruby
 StoredFruit = Struct.new(:id, :fruit)